boxuk/wp-packages/Readme.md

 ## How to use

 This mono repo allows you to develop any of the packages.
-At the moment, there's not any way to run the code in WordPress, so that's currently left as an open issue for someone to address.
-PR's welcome!
+To start a WordPress development environment to test against, just run `docker-compose up -d wordpress` and you'll be able to access WordPress at [http://localhost:8000](http://localhost:8000).

 We use [Monorepo Builder](https://github.com/symplify/monorepo-builder) tools to manage the mono-repo dependancies.